Round the World

 (click on each topic to learn more)

 Nothing tops familiar faces in warm places.
-Whales Galore & chopper rides in paradise!
+Whales Galore & helicopter rides in paradise!

 Our flight was easy and about 30 minutes.
 Our luggage fit just fine where it needed to go and we didn’t have to weigh it – thankfully! 🙂